New Dialect is a nonprofit contemporary dance collective and training program based in Nashville.

 In a similar fashion, New Dialect exists as a hub for choreographers, dancers, and teaching artists in search of time and space in which to explore their own movement dialects.
 As they come in contact with one another, new dialects are formed.

-Our year-round training program includes a daily offering of professional development classes, regularly scheduled aesthetic educational workshops, Winter & Summer Intensives, Girl Power, and Creative Movement Kids classes.
+Our year-round training program includes a daily offering of training classes, evening classes, regularly scheduled aesthetic educational workshops, Winter & Summer Intensives, Teen Intensives, and Girl Power.

 Each of these opportunities encourages participants in their personal movement research, while allowing our teaching faculty and guest instructors the opportunity to explore and refine their syllabi.